EricThomson/PySideSummer/Chapter6/usefulStuff.md

     The file name is usually passed in the constructor, but it can be set at any time using PySide.QtCore.QFile.setFileName() .
-PySide.QtCore.QFile expects the file separator to be ë/í regardless of operating system.
-The use of other separators (e.g., ëí) is not supported.
+PySide.QtCore.QFile expects the file separator to be ‚Äò/‚Äô regardless of operating system.
+The use of other separators (e.g., ‚Äò‚Äô) is not supported.

-    You can check for a fileís existence using PySide.QtCore.QFile.exists().
+    You can check for a file‚Äôs existence using PySide.QtCore.QFile.exists().
 Remove a file using PySide.QtCore.QFile.remove().
 The file is opened with PySide.QtCore.QFile.open(), closed with PySide.QtCore.QFile.close(),
     and flushed with PySide.QtCore.QFile.flush().